 Comparative Global AI Regulation: Policy Perspectives from the EU, China, and the US

-The first systematic EU–China–US regulatory comparison after the EU AI Act's passage.
-Its three-regime map — horizontal risk-based, market-driven, state-led vertical — has become standard shorthand in the citing literature.
+Comparative Global AI Regulation is a standard reference for the three-regime (EU–China–US) comparison of AI governance.
+The first systematic EU–China–US regulatory comparison after the EU AI Act's passage, its three-regime map (horizontal risk-based, market-driven, state-led vertical) has become standard shorthand in the citing literature.
 Floridi and Ascani cite it in Minds and Machines on AI for legislative innovation in the Italian Parliament; Olugbade engages it across a Global Public Policy and Governance argument for a global governance mechanism; and its regulatory-sandbox recommendation is adopted in Lu and Tie's ASEAN–EU comparison.
-Uptake runs through Communications of the ACM, JCMS on EU digital sovereignty, Information Fusion on trustworthy AI in healthcare, and FAccT red-teaming of the AI Act.
-Vaughan C. Turekian draws on the three-regime map in PNAS Nexus, citing it as evidence that AI governance is fragmenting along national lines.
+Uptake runs through Communications of the ACM, JCMS on EU digital sovereignty, Information Fusion on trustworthy AI in healthcare, and FAccT red-teaming of the AI Act; Vaughan C. Turekian draws on the three-regime map in PNAS Nexus.
+The map has even migrated into energy-systems engineering, drawn on in a comparative review of low-carbon power systems, evidence of cross-field travel.

 Near to Mid-term Risks and Opportunities of Open-Source Generative AI